daviebadger/books/restructuredtext/restructuredtext.rst

 .. tip::

-   Python documentation uses 3 spaces for indentation in |RST| documents (mainly due to Directives, described later in his book).
+   Python documentation uses three spaces for indentation in reST documents (mainly due to directives, described later in his book).

 Field Lists
 ^^^^^^^^^^^

-Field lists are actually two-column tables, where each row has a header (field) in the first column and content (field body) in the second column:
+Field lists are actually two-column tables, where each row has a header (field) inside colons in the first column and content (field body) in the second column separated by a space:

 .. code:: rst

    :Shortcut: RST or reST
    :Filename extension: ``.rst``
-   :Reference documentation: www

-Field bodies may contain more than one paragraph or other body elements:
+Field bodies may contain more than one paragraph or other body elements if they are left-aligned with previous lines.
+Long bodies usually start on a separate line with three spaces as indentation:

 .. code:: rst